flyingmachine/nanoc-blog/content/programming/datomic-for-five-year-olds.md

 ---
-title: WTF is Datomic?
-(And Should You Care?)
+title: Datomic for Five Year Olds
-created_at: Feb 2 9:23:00 -0500 2009
+created_at: Feb 23 9:23:00 -0500 2013
 kind: article
 categories: programming
-summary: Datomic is a fairly new database system that could hasn't been explained well.
-This is a brief conceptual introduction.
+summary: Datomic is a unique new database.
+This article explains it by relating it to existing kinds of databases.
 ---

 If you're interested in